Favorite Photographers

 Merel Schoneveld (1983- )

-People’s expressions: for my photography, this is the most elusive thing of all.
+People’s expressions: in my own work, this is the most elusive thing of all.
 Yet whenever I do manage to capture that candid, unposed expressiveness in my images, I feel like I hit the jackpot.

 Merel Schoneveld is either very lucky or extraordinarily talented, and I think she’s definitely the latter.
 No other modern street photographer captures the expressiveness of people in urban spaces better than Merel Schoneveld.
 She does this not only in overwhelming volume but also at the highest level.